Sandon Primary Academy

 Thirdly, your child’s class teacher may have concerns about the progress of your child or any difficulties they have noticed.
-If this is the case, an appointment will be made to see the parent of the child and discuss any concerns and next steps.
+If this is the case, an appointment will be made to see the parent of the child and SENCO to discuss any concerns and next steps.

 - How will the setting support my child/young person?

 At Sandon, the teachers will lead and support all pupils including those with a SEND.
 They are accountable for the progress and achievement of these pupils.
 The needs of pupils with a SEND are met, where possible, in the classroom through high quality teaching and personalised differentiation.
 The academy also has Teachers and Teaching Assistants trained in delivering a range of interventions within the classroom.
 Where necessary, outside agency support will be sought and the school will put in place any advice/ strategies that are made.